Official state symbol South Dakota State Flag Adopted 1909 Standardized 1992

 State Flag of South Dakota

-South Dakota adopted its state flag on November 9, 1909, displaying a blazing sun on a blue field.
+South Dakota adopted its state flag on November 9, 1909, displaying a blazing sun on a blue field and joining the U.S. state flags collection.
 Ida Anding McNeil designed the original two-sided flag.
 The state redesigned the flag in 1963 to place the state seal inside the sun.
 The motto changed to The Mount Rushmore State in 1992.

-The South Dakota state flag is the official banner representing the state of South Dakota.
+The South Dakota state flag is the official government flag of the state of South Dakota.
 A sky blue field holds the state seal at the center.
 A gold serrated sun surrounds the seal.

 The words South Dakota appear in gold letters above the sun.
 The Mount Rushmore State appears below in gold letters.
-Both text elements follow the curve of the sun and seal.
+Both text elements follow the curve of the sun and seal, matching South Dakota's official nickname.
 The flag measures one and two-thirds times as long as it is wide.

 Ida Anding McNeil designed the original flag in 1909.
 The first version was two-sided with a blazing sun on the front and the state seal on the back.
 The state simplified the design in 1963.
 The current version dates to 1992 when the state nickname changed.